w3c/web-advertising/success-criteria.md

 -   IWAR04.3 should support freedom of information

--   IWAR04.4 should supporting diversity, especially minority opinions
+-   IWAR04.4 should support diversity, especially minority opinions